-

 Search in our directory of 500+ connectors.

 Think of this, with Funnel, you can connect hundreds of platforms on day one.
 And that’s just the platforms.
-You can have multiple connections for each of your data sources, too.
+You can have multiple connections for each data source, too.

 Using pre-built data connectors